Impatient Person’s Sourdough

 • Re-cover the dough

-NOTE: The wise, French friend says that at any stage of this process, the dough can be frozen for use at a later time.
+NOTE: The wise, French friend said - At any stage of this process, the dough can be frozen for use at a later time.

 • Add some flour to a cutting board or countertop